Blackhatt69/Poketwo-Autocatcher/README.md

   # Poketwo-AUTOCATCHER
-A first generation **free** and open-source Pokétwo autocatcher that isnt "hint" based, created with the goal of preventing people from wasting their money on buying autocatchers online.
+A second generation **free** and open-source Pokétwo autocatcher, created with the goal of preventing people from wasting their money on buying autocatchers online.

- **Star this Repo if you find it useful**
+😄😇 **Star this Repo if you find it useful**

 ---